 Pogostemon helferi is a different but beautiful foreground plant which under good growth conditions forms a dense carpet of dark green leaves.
 The curly leaves and different leaf form make it stand out from the crowd of other foreground plants and thereby, it creates an attractive variation and regeneration of the planted aquarium.

 Pogostemon helferi is not particularly light demanding, but the more light we provide, the more compact the growth form, and the compact form is what most people find attractive.
-Under less light, the plant grows longer (up to 15 cm) whereas high light results in compact shoots not longer than 5-8 cm.
-Pogostemon helferi is relatively fast growing and thus, it needs additional nutrients unless you have many fish in the tank.
-Iron deficiency sometimes occurs and is recognized by the new leaves being yellowish but this is easily treated by using PLANT NUTRITION liquid in the recommended doses.
+Under less light, the plant grows taller (up to 15 cm) whereas intense light results in compact shoots not longer than 5-8 cm.
+Pogostemon helferi is relatively fast growing and thus, it needs additional nutrients.
+Iron deficiency sometimes occurs and is recognized by the new leaves being yellowish but this is easily treated by using liquid Premium Fertiliser in the recommended doses.
 At luxurious growth, it becomes necessary to trim the plants and this should be done by removing entire shoots allowing light and nutrient to penetrate all the way down to the remaining shoots.
-CO2 enrichment always stimulates growth but it is not really required to grow Pogostemon helferi successfully; the plant simply grows a bit slower.
-Pogostemon helferi thrives in a broad temperature interval from 23 to 30 °C.
+CO2 enrichment always stimulates growth, but it is not really required to grow Pogostemon helferi successfully; the plant simply grows a bit slower.
+Pogostemon helferi thrives in a broad temperature interval from 23 to 30°C.

-Pogostemon helferi is most likely the easiest foreground plant we have because it is not as light demanding as most other foreground plants; at low light, the individual stems simply grow a bit longer and the plant appears less compact.
-Try Pogostemon helferi together with other foreground plants such as Glossostigma or Hemianthus to create new and exiting color contrast in the aquarium.
+Pogostemon helferi is among the easiest foreground plant we have because it is not as light demanding as most other foreground plants; at low light, the individual stems simply grow a bit longer and the plant appears less compact.
+Try Pogostemon helferi together with other foreground plants such as Glossostigma or Hemianthus to create new and exciting color contrast in the aquarium.

 Tarepunda N (2005) Little Star, Aqua Star - The magnificent one Pogostemon helferi